Master Planning

 Action Step 1: Organize Stakeholders

 AFSI was designed to be planned and implemented by a community-school coalition of engaged partners.
-As with any coalition effort, leaders will emerge, individual strengths and resources should be maximized, responsibilities should be specifically assigned and partners should be accountable for their share of the work.
+Recruiting and building relationships with key individuals and organizations are critical to the successful planning and project implementation.
+As with any coalition effort, leaders will emerge, individual strengths and resources should be maximized, responsibilities should be specifically assigned, and partners should be accountable for their share of the work.
 Remember, a school must agree to full participation and support to ensure a successful program.

 After putting in place a diverse group of coalition members, review the group's goals and establish the project planning process.
 Although goals and processes may be refined following the needs assessment, AFSI pilot sites found that having a general direction from the beginning was helpful for coalition members.